greenkey/eddie/README.md

 ## Usage

-you have to defile your bot class, extending the default `Bot` class:
+You have to define your bot class, extending the default `Bot` class:
 ```
 >>> from pychatbot.bot import Bot
 >>> class MyBot(Bot):